Aether-0/fr33b00k/README.md

 - **Author**: Mg Aether
 - **Contact**: NONE
-- **API Provider**: The Well Power Myanmar
+- **API Provider**: The Will Power Myanmar

-# Special thank to the well power myanmar
+# Special thank to the will power myanmar